Where did you grow up?

-DAVE: Having been a successful art director, did you find it difficult accommodating art directors?
+Having been a successful art director, did you find it difficult accommodating art directors?

 The opposite, I understood what they were trying to achieve and understanding that perversely gave me more freedom.

 I don’t think I ever fell out with an Art Director or had a serious disagreement, their contribution was almost always constructive.

-But would you end up with a better result?
+Photoshop would make this B&H image so much easier now, but would you end up with a better result?

 No, it would just be easier, the best thing about that ad is Nigel Rose’s idea.

-MAX: It has managed to elevate mediocrity to acceptability.
+It’s managed to elevate mediocrity to acceptability.

 But there is no substitute for being able to ‘see’ pictures rather than build them.

 Which ads were you most pleased with the final result?

-Probably the ads I shot for Land Rover over several decades, they were great locations and normally great ads, with very few restrictions.
+Probably the ads I shot for Land Rover, I shot them over several decades, they were great locations and normally great ads, with very few restrictions.